 - Revd Juliett Hulme Chaplain of Wells Cathedral School and former committee member of the School Chaplains Association

-- Mrs Joy Hawes Chaplain of the Blue School, Wells and former committee member of the School Chaplains Association.
+- Revd Joy Hawes Chaplain of the Blue School, Wells and former committee member of the School Chaplains Association.
 Joy Hawes – Bio In April 2008 I became the first Chaplain to The Blue School in Wells, Somerset, and have had the privilege and pleasure of developing the role from a blank canvas as it were.
 The Blue is a Church of England comprehensive school and in 2012 became an Academy.
 The school and I have developed together as we work out what it means to have a Christian ethos and provide appropriate spiritual care to the whole community, regardless of personal faith.
 It is a large community, nearly 2000 people with students and staff and the school serves a diverse rural area.
 In the early days of my chaplaincy I came across the Bloxham Project and then the School Chaplains’ Association and found the support and fellowship from both organisations invaluable.
 The conferences and twilight meetings provided inspiration, challenge and encouragement and it was particularly beneficial to network and share with other school chaplains from a range of educational establishments.
-Much has happened in the last five years, including being accepted for ordination training in the Church of England; undoubtedly my experience of chaplaincy in school was a formative part of discerning this vocation.
+Much has happened in the last few years, including being ordained in the Church of England in 2017; undoubtedly my experience of chaplaincy in school was a formative part of discerning this vocation.

-- Peter Sutton Chaplain of Loretto School, Edinburgh and former committee member of the School Chaplains Association.
-After ten years as an Infantry Officer in the Black Watch during which he was ordained as an Elder in the Regimental Kirk Session in Hong Kong, Peter left the Army to become Chaplain at Loretto.
+- Revd Peter Sutton Chaplain of Loretto School, Edinburgh and former committee member of the School Chaplains Association.
+Ordained in the Church of Scotland in june 2017 After ten years as an Infantry Officer in the Black Watch during which he was ordained as an Elder in the Regimental Kirk Session in Hong Kong, Peter left the Army to become Chaplain at Loretto.
 He then set up a Chaplaincy at the Perse in Cambridge whilst also running the RS Department.
 A return to Scotland saw him move to Gordonstoun followed by a Headship at Ardvreck Prep School.
 As a Fellow of Trinity Hall, Cambridge he continues with research into children's spirituality and delivered INSET whilst Training Officer of the School Chaplains Conference.

 - Revd Jim Gascoigne The Rev’d Jim Gascoigne has been a teacher for forty years and a United Reformed Church Minister for thirty.
 With specialist degrees in the emotional and behaviour difficulties of adolescence and the interface of religion and education, Jim’s career in the maintained sector included being Head of Department, Faculty and Year Group as well as the Inspection and Advisory Service of a London Borough.
 He went on to be Chaplain of an independent school in East London for just over a decade.
 Now he is in local ministry part-time (Abbey Lane and Newport, Saffron Walden) and involvement with the School Chaplains’ Association firstly as Editor for the termly newsletter and later as Secretary has led on to his involvement with SCALA as a Trustee